Shradz180191/DjangoConcepts/README.md

  $ python -m django --version

 Django supports many different database servers and is officially supported with PostgreSQL, MySQL, Oracle and SQLite.

+Applications¶
+Django contains a registry of installed applications that stores configuration and provides introspection.
+It also maintains a list of available models.

+This registry is simply called apps and it’s available in django.apps:

+from django.apps import apps
+apps.get_app_config('admin').verbose_name
+- 'Administration'